-At Word Refiner, we understand how important it is to have an error free manuscript.
-With over 40 years of experience, we have found that homonyms give almost every writer fits and difficulties.
+As the Hyper-Speller at Word Refiner, I understand how important it is to have an error free manuscript.
+With over 40 years of experience, I have found that homophones give almost every writer fits and difficulties.
 Because we sound words out in our mind, it is easy to write the wrong word.
 The correctly spelled word in the wrong context will not be flagged by most spell-checkers.
-Word Refiner is dedicated to uprooting all of these hidden errors and providing your document free of spelling errors that you want and deserve.
-It is what we do so well.
+The Hyper-Speller at Word Refiner is dedicated to uprooting all of these hidden errors and providing your document free of spelling errors that you want and deserve.
+I find these invisible spelling errors in 95% of published books.

 Now onto todays episode!